15 Things to do in Durango this winter

 2. Winter Trains

 The Durango & Silverton Narrow Gauge Railroad is a staple for many Durango visitors and the fun doesn’t stop in the winter!
-Be sure not to miss the the Polar Express, running from November 17, 2017 - January 2, 2018.
+Be sure not to miss the Polar Express.
 For a day-time adventure for the whole family, the Cascade Canyon trains will take you on a 5-hour scenic trip through the San Juan National Forest, offering views you cannot get any other way!
 Check the site for dates and times.

 What magical, mountain, winter vacation would be complete without a sleigh ride?!
 Cozy up under warm blankets as you take in the amazing Colorado scenery.
 It's an experience you'll never forget.
 Find rides here.

-What better way to enjoy the San Juan Mountains, La Plata Mountains, San Juan National Forest or Weminuche Wilderness in the winter than from a snow machine!?
-A guided trip would give you an opportunity to see the snowy section of the Rocky Mountains we call home that few have an opportunity to experience!
+What better way to enjoy the San Juan Mountains, La Plata Mountains, San Juan National Forest, or Weminuche Wilderness in the winter than from a snow machine!?
+A guided trip would allow you to see the snowy section of the Rocky Mountains we call home that few have an opportunity to experience!
 Find sleds here.

 Getting outside in the winter months is not always appealing but with such a beautiful backyard and you wanting to take picture-perfect-family photos, what better way than a snowshoe excursion?
 There are shops in town where you can rent snowshoes or you could go on a guided trip to get some local perspective.